Skip to Content

 Fake it until you make it

-Hearing loss is separated into levels of severity from mild to profound.
-If you have mild hearing loss, your loss is not classed as severe which means that you may be inclined to take on the “fake it until you make it” approach.
-Here lies the danger, as because the loss is mild it can be more subtle than obvious.
-Thus making it easier to disregard.
+Hearing loss is separated into levels of severity, from mild to profound.
+If you have mild hearing loss, your loss is not classed as severe, which means that you may be inclined to take on the “fake it until you make it” approach.

 Mild hearing loss common symptom and solution

-What is mild hearing loss?
 What is the mild hearing loss range?

 Mild hearing loss is a relatively common auditory impairment that affects a significant portion of the UK’s population.
 While it is not considered as severe as profound hearing loss, mild hearing loss can still have a noticeable impact on quality of life.

-For example, it can be a barrier to communication at home and in the office as well as affect overall health and well-being.
+For example, it can be a barrier to communication at home and in the office, as well as affect overall health and well-being.

-When we take a look at mild hearing impairment characteristics, it typically affects sounds that are quieter than 25 dB (decibels).
-Those with mild hearing loss often struggle to hear soft or distant sounds, as well as find it challenging to understand speech in noisy environments and within conversations on the phone.
+Those with mild hearing loss often struggle to hear soft or distant sounds, as well as find it challenging to understand speech in noisy environments and during conversations on the phone.

 So, what does mild hearing loss sound like?

-If you have mild hearing loss you may also struggle with high and low-frequency sounds.
+If you have mild hearing loss, you may also struggle with high and low-frequency sounds.
 In fact, most people lose the ability to hear high-frequency sounds first.
-Those with this level of hearing loss often complain that although they can hear conversations, they can’t actually fully understand them.

 Is mild hearing loss normal?
 Yes, mild hearing loss can be considered within the range of normal variations in hearing ability.
 Many people experience mild hearing loss as they age or because of other factors such as noise exposure or genetics.